Skip to content

 Corporate partnerships

 A partnership with Fundación Loros is not greenwashing.
-It is an operation with verifiable physical outcomes — which is exactly why it works for reporting.
+It is an operation with verifiable, physical results — and that is exactly why it works for reporting.

 Each year your company receives a verified impact report: trees planted, nests installed, species monitored, community engaged.
-The numbers feed your sustainability statement.
-The partnership operates in the tropical dry forest of Bolívar — one of Colombia's most threatened ecosystems, with under 5% of its original cover — where money goes further than in passing-visibility urban projects.
+The numbers go into your sustainability report.
+The alliance operates in the tropical dry forest of Bolívar — one of Colombia's most threatened ecosystems, with less than 5% of its original cover — where money goes much further than in urban visibility projects with short shelf lives.

 What your company gains